diogo-p-nunes/queen-puzzle/Leftmost-Column-Rand/README.md

  # Final Note
    With this last increment to the implemented code, I have reached my initial goal: to prove that the problem formulation can and will take great effect on the performance of the search algorithm (be it blind or informed).
+   This was a simple project that required more sharp attention to the flow of the puzzle itself than anything else, exactly to prove that it is always better to first study and formulate the problem, and then start thinking about implementation.